supervisely/developer-portal/getting-started/python-sdk-tutorials/images/import-multispectral-images.md

 ![Grouped view in the labeling interface](https://github-production-user-asset-6210df.s3.amazonaws.com/118521851/286261123-a07db05b-a5fe-4f9b-891e-8db99179b1b9.gif)

 As you can see, all the images are grouped by the name of the group, which is the name of the image we passed to the `image_name` parameter.
 We can zoom, pan and label images in one group at the same time.
+So, whenever you create a label on one image, it will be automatically created on all the other images in the group.
+You can edit label on another image in the group, and it will be automatically updated on all the other images in the group.
 Just a reminder: we set the multispectral settings for the project at the beginning of the tutorial with the `api.project.set_multispectral_settings` method, which enables this grouped view.

 ## Summary

 In this tutorial, you learned how to upload multispectral images to Supervisely using Python SDK and get the advantage of the grouped view in the labeling interface, which allows you to synchronize the zooming, panning and labeling of images in one group.
 Let's recap the steps we did:

-1. Create a new project and dataset.<br>
+1. Create a new project and dataset.
-2. Set multispectral settings for the project using the `api.project.set_multispectral_settings` method.<br>
+2. Set multispectral settings for the project using the `api.project.set_multispectral_settings` method.
-3. Upload images using the `api.image.upload_multispectral` method.<br>
+3. Upload images using the `api.image.upload_multispectral` method.

 And that's it!
 Now you can upload your multispectral images to Supervisely using Python SDK.